The Talented Mr. Ripley (film): Plot

-In Rome, Ripley runs into Meredith, who still knows him as Dickie, and accepts an invitation to attend an opera with her family.
-His ruse is threatened at the opera when he unexpectedly runs into Marge and her friend, Peter Smith-Kingsley.
-Ripley rushes Meredith out of the opera house and rejects her advances.
-Later, Freddie shows up at Ripley's apartment looking for Dickie.
-When the landlady addresses Ripley as Dickie, Freddie realizes the fraud, so Ripley fatally bludgeons him with a bust and disposes of his body.
-When the body is found, police visit the apartment to question "Dickie."
-Ripley forges a suicide note for Dickie that claims responsibility for Freddie's death.
-Under his real name, Ripley travels to Venice, where he again encounters Peter.
+In Rome, Tom runs into Meredith, who still knows him as Dickie, and attends an opera with her family.
+His ruse is threatened when he unexpectedly runs into Marge and her friend, Peter Smith-Kingsley at the same opera.
+Tom rushes Meredith out of the opera house and rejects her advances.
+Later, Freddie shows up at Tom's apartment looking for Dickie.
+When the landlady addresses Tom as Dickie, Freddie realizes the fraud, so Tom fatally bludgeons Freddie with a sculpted bust and disposes of his body.
+When Freddie's body is found, police visit the apartment to question "Dickie".
+Tom forges a suicide note for Dickie that claims responsibility for Freddie's death.
+Under his real name, Tom travels to Venice, where he again encounters Peter.

-Herbert arrives in Italy, accompanied by private detective Alvin MacCarron.
-Ripley almost kills Marge after she discovers he has Dickie's rings, but Peter interrupts them.
-Marge is certain that Ripley is culpable, but Herbert dismisses Marge's suspicions.
-MacCarron tells Ripley the police are convinced that Dickie, who had a history of violence, murdered Freddie before killing himself.
-MacCarron also tells Ripley that Herbert intends to bequeath a large portion of Dickie's trust fund to him, to reward his loyalty to Dickie and ensure his silence.
+Herbert Greenleaf arrives in Italy, accompanied by private detective Alvin MacCarron.
+Tom is about to kill Marge after she discovers he has Dickie's ring, but Peter arrives and interrupts them.
+Marge is certain that Tom is culpable, but Herbert dismisses Marge's suspicions.
+MacCarron tells Tom the police are convinced that Dickie, who had a history of violence, murdered Freddie before killing himself.
+MacCarron also tells Tom that Herbert intends to bequeath a large portion of Dickie's trust fund to him, to reward his loyalty to Dickie and ensure his silence.

-Free and clear of his crimes, and with the income to finally live Dickie's lifestyle as himself, Ripley boards a liner to Greece with Peter, who is implied to be Ripley's lover.
-On board, Ripley is surprised to encounter Meredith.
-Ripley kisses her and promises to talk later.
-In his cabin, Peter tells Ripley that he saw him kiss Meredith and demands answers.
-After apologizing for lying to him, a sobbing Ripley strangles Peter to death and returns to his cabin, alone.
+Cleared of his crimes, and with the income to finally live Dickie's lifestyle as himself, Tom boards a liner to Greece with Peter, who is implied to be Tom's lover.
+During the voyage, Tom runs into Meredith, who is sailing with family members.
+Tom kisses her and promises to talk later.
+Tom goes to Peter's cabin.
+Peter says he saw Tom kissing Meredith and demands answers.
+After apologizing for lying, a sobbing Tom strangles Peter and returns to his cabin, alone.

 Production

-This film was preceded by nearly 40 years by Purple Noon, a previous movie adaptation of the same Highsmith novel, directed by René Clément and starring Alain Delon.
+The Talented Mr. Ripley was previously adapted as Purple Noon (1960), directed by René Clément and starring Alain Delon as Ripley.
+William Horberg, the producer of the 1999 Talented Mr. Ripley, admired the visual style and Delon's performance in Purple Noon but criticized the psychological foundations, which he considered to be reversed in comparison with the novel.
+To remain more faithful to the original work, Minghella conceived a Ripley who does not embody perfection like Delon, but rather an ordinary, envious individual who aspires to that perfection.
+Horberg explains: "It wouldn't work for an Alain Delon to play our Ripley—he was too perfect.
+Instead, Minghella's concept was that Ripley longed to be Alain Delon".
+Matt Damon referred to the physical efforts required to approach this ideal: "I was supposed to look like Jude Law, which is impossible in the first place: it's like being told you have to look like Alain Delon.
+I had to at least make my body look like his."